Research

 Her most recent book, Italian Ecocinema Beyond the Human, investigates contemporary Italian cinema and its relationship (narrative, technical, historical) with locations of filming.
 It was awarded the Howard R. Marraro prize from the Modern Language Association.

 Currently, Elena is researching a book on the historic Ferrania celluloid film factory, an iconic producer of filmstock for the industry.
 Her work investigates the environmental history of the factory and the different ways celluloid “lives” beyond its eclipse in the digital era.
-She and a team of graduate students at Wayne State University are curating a blog, Analog Anthropocene, that invites photographers to collaborate in thinking about photography, media, and environmental change.
+She and a team of graduate students at Wayne State University curated a blog and a photo exibit, Analog Anthropocene, that invites photographers to collaborate in thinking about photography, media, and environmental change.

 Selected Publications